 DOSAGE GUIDE: Most people START their horses off on 1 teaspoon of the turmeric mixture (see above) twice a day.

 After that it’s up to the owner to observe their animal and note any change.
 Increase the dose each week until a healthy maintenance level is found.

 It doesn’t matter whether you are using the turmeric paste, or the dry mixture, the principle is the same – just start small and gradually build the dosage up to a comfortable level.

 *GREAT TIP from TUG member Ellen Weaver* “I make up a big batch of the paste, then every day put a tablespoon of the paste in an old thermos, (start with a small dose first for a few days) fill it up with warm water, give it a shake, go to the paddock & just pour the mix in the feed…”

 If you are treating your horse for scarcoids using turmeric you need to FEED the Turmeric mixture to your horse.

 Turmeric does most of its work from the inside.

-If you also wish to make a topical paste, then mix turmeric powder with any non-harmful sticking medium – coconut oil, sudocrem, zinc etc. (Do NOT add pepper as it will irritate the skin’s surface).
+If you also wish to make a topical paste, then mix turmeric powder with any non-harmful sticking medium – coconut oil, sudocrem, zinc etc.

 You may also be interested in Doug English’s Sarcoid Trial page on Facebook.